An early favorite book when I was beginning my simple living journey was The Yankee Way to Simplify Your Life by Jay Heinrichs. In the book he writes:

 Did that sentence just set your teeth on edge?
 You very likely had an instinctive reaction to the phrase “early morning.”
 You said to yourself, “I am not a morning person.“

-Motherhood and Loss of Sleep
+Motherhood and Loss Of Sleep

 One of the hardest parts of adjusting to motherhood has been the total lack of control I have felt over my sleeping and rising schedule.
 Caroline did not sleep through the night until she was five months old which meant we were up at least two or three times a night.
-She also teeths badly, moaning and waking up often, which of course wakes me up without fail.
+She also teethes badly, moaning and waking up often, which of course wakes me up without fail.
 When she is teething, she has a very hard time going back to sleep.
 So for the last twenty months I have felt very much at the mercy of her sleeping patterns.